 The Camden County branch was founded in 1917 and provided the services listed above.
 In the 1950s the group was deeded 312 Cooper Street and it became the headquarters for their operations.
 During the approximately 50 years that the ARC spent in 312, Camden changed drastically as a city and the organization stood witness to rising crime, poverty, and unemployment rates as the after shocks of de-industrialization took their toll on the city.

 The Camden branch, which had been instrumental in organizing and offering aid after the September 11, 2001, terrorist attacks, hoped to continue growing and assisting Camden city and County from 312.
-In the early 2000s a comprehensive plan was about to be implemented which would have seen 312 drastically renovated (the building was a fire hazard and not up to ADA standards) and a donation center built next door.
-The plan would have taken eight years to complete and was sadly never able to be fulfilled.
+In the early 2000s a comprehensive plan was about to be implemented which would have seen 312 Cooper Street drastically renovated (the building was a fire hazard and not up to ADA standards) and a donation center built next door.
+The plan would have taken eight years to complete but it was not fulfilled.

 Currently, there is no Red Cross branch in Camden city.
 The branch is now located in neighboring Pennsauken and has been combined with the Burlington County Red Cross.